GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 // NN rightfully infers the presence of a source in the front, but predicts an inacurrate distance leading to missing the detection in the end.

-=== Performance optimization

-Both the #acr("ASSL") task and the proposed method admit variants and parameters.
-In this section, an in-depth exploration of certain settings is conducted.

-// Ablation studies / sensitivity analysis

 ==== #doa spectrum amplification